Monday - Thursday: 8 am - 7 pm

 or ask for help if you do not know how.
 Viruses may damage your documents,

 You may not add any program to the hard disk nor copy any programs from the hard disk because of strict copyright laws.

 Learn how to research library databases and the web, evaluate websites, create citations and use NoodleBib.
-There are five classes to choose from: LIBR 8, a 2 unit credit comprehensive course and four (LIBR 4, LIBR 5, LIBR 6, and LIBR 7) stand-alone 0.5 unit credit classes are available on various research skills needed by today’s student.
-The 2 unit credit course is 10 weeks long and is a late start class that meets on Mondays and Wednesdays.
-The 0.5 unit courses are taught in a workshop-style format, each class will meet three times and are held in the library’s instructional computer lab area, these four classes provide basic library and research skills that will be useful in any academic or work environment.
+Four stand-alone classes are available on various research skills needed by today’s student.
+Taught in a workshop-style format, each class will meet just twice and is worth a .5 unit credit each.
+Held in the library’s instructional computer lab area, these four classes provide basic library and research skills that will be useful in any academic or work environment.